cherchyk/PowerPlatformCiCd/Readme.md

   ![Entity Change](doc-media/PP-EntityChange.png 'Entity Change')

 - In PowerShell window execute `git checkout -b feature/newfeature`
 - Run `.\PowerShell\Online-2-Local.ps1` this loads solution file (zip) from online to your local folder.
+If it fails with message *A connection to CRM is required* then run `.\PowerShell\Connect.ps1` again and pick your Dev instance.
 - Run `.\PowerShell\Extract.ps1` this extracts solution into folder structure.
 - If you run `git status` you will see what was changed.
+Change that you did online was loaded to your PC.
 - Commit changes to remote repository:
   - `git config --global user.email "you@example.com"` this and the second commands are required when you start using Git
   - `git config --global user.name "Your Name"`